connectivecpp/chops-net-ip/README.md

 Production external dependencies:

-- Version 1.11 (or later) of Chris Kohlhoff's `networking-ts-impl` (Networking TS) repository is required for some components.
-Note that the version number is from the Asio version and may not exactly match the Networking TS version.
+- Version 1.12 (or later) of Chris Kohlhoff's `asio` repository is required.
+Note that it is the stand-alone library, not the Boost Asio implementation.
-- Version 0.9 (or later) of `utility-rack`, which is a repository in the same account as Chops Net IP (`shared_buffer.hpp` and `erase_where.hpp` are required).
+- Version 0.9 (or later) of `utility-rack`, which is a repository in the same GitHub account as Chops Net IP (`shared_buffer.hpp` and `erase_where.hpp` are required).
 - Version 0.1 (or later) of Martin Moene's `expected-lite` library.

 Test external dependencies: